One with nature

 Just a few weeks before WED, ERT volunteers took to the streets of Kutupalong and rallied in support of wildlife, to mark International Day for Biological Diversity on 22 May.

-artwork for the future
+art for the future

 Today, on the occasion of World Refugee Day, ERT volunteers will give another field demonstration on human-elephant conflict management in the settlement, and put on a puppet show for children.